1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 [^one_param]: We can say "its type parameter" because it only has one.
 You can imagine some type where only some parameters are covariant.

 [^cov_arrays]: It turns out that quite a few languages (Java, C#, TypeScript, etc.) have covariant arrays.
 You can think of our `Box` as an array with just one item at all times.
 As you can see, covariant arrays are a very bad idea!
 They should be invariant.

+[^phantom]: It does have its uses!
+These phantom types (which TypeScript does not have) allow you do things such as tag a value at the type level or pass type information without passing the value of that type itself.
+Languages like Haskell and Rust make use of this, though they are not languages that have subtyping.

 [^ts_fn]: In TypeScript, the actual syntax for function types is `(arg: A1) => Ret`, but this syntax is not in line with the syntax with angle brackets, so we won't use it in this post.